 Rubbing strake ropes – Box moorings are very common in Denmark and Germany and boats designed for the Baltic have rubbing strakes.
 An alternative is to use wide rope suspended along the length of the boat.
 You can either buy them ready made or make them yourself.

 Mags gets sea sick in anything above sea state smooth.
 Being tied up in a marina is no guarantee that she will escape the dreaded mal de mer.
-On one occasion after a bouncy lunch stop in Cowes, Mags showed her colours as we past Royal Yacht Squadron. ( I like to say it was more because at the time they wouldn’t allow woman to join)
+On one occasion after a bouncy lunch stop in Cowes, Mags showed her colours as we past Royal Yacht Squadron.

 Then we discovered the cattle prodder….
 Worn on the wrist it produces a small electrical current – which does leave a small mark when being worn (hence our name for it) – but it works and actually works – so much so that Mags can cook down below.
 It has transformed her enjoyment of sailing.